syncfusion-content/uwp-docs/uwp/SfPdfViewer/Concepts-and-Features/Hyperlink.md

             //Gets the bounds of the hyperlink is being clicked.
             RectangleF hyperlinkBound = args.Bounds;

-            //Gets the whether the tapped hyper link is a WebLink or DocumentLink.
+            //Gets the whether the tapped hyper link is a Web Link or Document Link.
             HyperlinkType linkType = args.HyperlinkType

         }